 Is It Safe to Vaccinate a Nursing Dog?

 It is best practice to avoid vaccinating a nursing dog unless they are in a particularly high-risk environment, for example, they arrive at a shelter and their previous vaccination history is unknown.
 Even then, the shelter dog would be given the primary vaccinations they missed as a pup, giving them some basic immunity – they would not be given boosters.
-Disease can spread like wildfire in shelters or kennels as there is a large volume of dogs in one place, so the risk of the mother contracting a serious illness would typically be higher than usual.
+The disease can spread like wildfire in shelters or kennels as there is a large volume of dogs in one place, so the risk of the mother contracting a serious illness would typically be higher than usual.

 In any other situation, its advisable to wait until the puppies have been weaned off the dam.
 If she has just given birth, her body will be working overtime to provide for her new family, so she will need all her strength and energy for this.
 Injecting her with a live vaccine has the potential to make her feel under the weather for a few days whilst her body is producing the appropriate antibodies.
 Putting her body under strain like this could do her more harm than good and may affect her ability to nurse her pup(s) who will suffer as a result.